JJ306/MLOPS/predictive-maintenance/README.md

 # Predictive Maintenance MLOps Pipeline

-A production-ready MLOps project for predicting jet engine failures 30 days in advance using sensor telemetry data.
+A production-ready MLOps project for predicting engine failures 30 days in advance using sensor telemetry data (predictive maintenence).
 This is a complete end-to-end machine learning system with training, serving, monitoring, and deployment infrastructure.

 ## Table of Contents
 - [Features](#features)